Volkswagen ID.5 test drive: electric for the family

 Volkswagen ID.5 test drive: exterior design

 At first glance, it's hard to tell the difference between the Volkswagen ID.4 and ID.5.
-And with good reason: the two share the same front end, as well as a number of other features.
-Fortunately, a closer look at the grille reveals that the SUV coupé's is a little more aggressive, lending a more dynamic air to the whole.
-However, the same headlamps can be found on all models in the ID range, starting with the ID.3.
-This is a way of creating a certain consistency and enabling everyone to recognize the vehicles in the family at a glance.
-As you'll quickly realize, it's when you look at the rear of the SUV that you realize just how different it is from the ID.4.
+And with good reason: they share the same front end and a number of other features.
+Fortunately, a closer look at the radiator grille reveals that that of the SUV coupé is a little more aggressivegiving a more dynamic look to the whole.
+However, the same headlamps are used on all models in the ID range, starting with the ID.3.
+This is a way of creating a degree of consistency and enabling everyone to recognise the vehicles in the family at a glance.
+As you'll quickly realise, it's when you look at the rear of the SUV that you realise just how different it is from the ID.4.

-Indeed, our test model boasts an unmistakable SUV coupé silhouette, which has been very much in vogue for some time now.
-However, in addition to the sloping rear window and sloping roof, the small roof spoiler gives the vehicle an even sportier look.
-Contrary to popular belief, our model isn't quite the same size as its smaller sibling, shaving two centimetres off its length.
-Although this is obviously subjective, we like the silhouette of this newcomer to the range, which is more harmonious and brings a breath of fresh air.
-There's no doubt that this variant will appeal to customers, all the more so as a number of body colors are offered, all of them combined with a black roof.
+Indeed, our test model boasts a coupé SUV silhouette that is instantly recognisable and has been very fashionable for some time now.
+However, in addition to the sloping rear window and sloping roof, the small roof spoiler gives the whole thing an even sportier look.
+Contrary to popular belief, our model isn't quite the same size as its little sister, being just a couple of centimetres shorter.
+Although this is obviously subjective, we like the silhouette of this new arrival in the range, more harmonious and bringing a breath of fresh air.
+There's no doubt that this variant will appeal to customers, especially as it comes in a range of body colours, all combined with a black roof.

-Enough about the exterior, now it's time to get behind the wheel.
-In fact, if you've ever had the opportunity to get behind the wheel of a Volkswagen ID.4, you won't feel out of place, since both SUVs share the same driver's station.
-Quite simply, everything is exactly the same, which is actually quite logical, as the aim is also to avoid confusing customers.
-We're back on board the ID.5, which boasts a large, easy-to-read 12-inch display with Discover Pro Max.
-While the system is very attractive, it takes some getting used to, and lacks practicality in certain areas, notably when it comes to adjusting the air conditioning.
+Enough about the exterior, now it's time to settle in.
+To be honest, if you've already had the opportunity to get behind the wheel of a Volkswagen ID.4, you won't feel out of place, as the two SUVs share the same driving position.
+Quite simply, everything is exactly the same, which is actually quite logical, because the aim is also to avoid confusing customers.
+So we're back on our feet in the ID.5, which offers a large, easy-to-read 12-inch screen featuring the Discover Pro Max system.
+While it looks great, it does take some getting used to and lacks practicality in some areas, particularly when it comes to adjusting the air conditioning.

 This is combined with a full, if somewhat small, digital instrument cluster, as well as an augmented reality head-up display, for the very first time in the range.
-But technology aside, the Volkswagen Electric ID.5 is also comfortable to drive, with a less austere appearance than the rest of the range and pleasant materials.
+But as well as technology, comfort is also a feature of this Volkswagen electric ID.5, which benefits from a less austere presentation than the rest of the range and pleasant materials.
 The finish is more than adequate, despite the presence of a few hard plastics.
-Passengers in the rear are well seated, with more than adequate headroom, albeit slightly less than on the ID.4.
-Finally, trunk space is average, at 549 liters.
-Note that the rear bench is not removable.
+Passengers in the rear are very well seated, benefiting from more than adequate headroom, albeit slightly less than on the ID.4.
+Finally, the boot volume is about average, at 549 litres.
+Mind you, the rear bench seat is not removable.

 Volkswagen ID.5 test drive: behind the wheel